ibowditch/userdocs/events.md

 Details of an event {ref}`can be updated on the kiosk<change-event>`.

-Events can also be changed in other contexts (on the server, rather than on the Kiosk), such as the Brigade Calendar, Upcoming Events, etc. but only if you are logged in as the member who is OIC on the event.
+Events can also be changed in other contexts (on the server, rather than on the Kiosk), such as the {ref}`Brigade Calendar<calendar>`, Upcoming Events, etc. but only if you are logged in as the member who is OIC on the event.

 If you aren't the OIC, you can still see the details of the event, but won't be able to change anything.